Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Experimental results

 The area $A_0$ of the central peak increases with power, as shown in Figure \ref{fig:figure_4}(b).
-For $P$ = 17.5 $\mu$W, the area of the peak reaches 0.51, meaning that about two photons are emitted on average per excitation pulse.
+For $P$ = 17.5 $\mu$W, the area of the peak reaches $0.51 \pm 0.01$, meaning that about two photons are emitted on average per excitation pulse.
 A zoom on the peak with 20 ps time bins (Figure \ref{fig:figure_4}(c)) reveals an antibunching dip with a characteristic time of $\approx$ 60 ps (that disappears in Figure \ref{fig:figure_4}(b) due to rebinning).
-This antibunching behaviour indicates that the two photons are emitted successively.
-An explanation is that, under strong above-gap pumping condition, a second exciton can be captured after the emission of a first photon, as reported for other quantum emitters.\cite{dalgarno_hole_2008} This phenomenon is not surprizing here, due to the optical injection of a large population of carriers by the pump pulse in the central disk of the cavity.
+This antibunching behavior indicates that the two photons are emitted successively.
+An explanation is that, under strong above-gap pumping condition, a second exciton can be captured after the emission of a first photon, as reported for other quantum emitters \cite{dalgarno_hole_2008}.
+This phenomenon is not surprising here, due to the optical injection of a large population of carriers by the pump pulse in the central disk of the cavity.
 As for QD-SPS, we expect to overcome this limitation through the implementation of resonant or quasi-resonant pumping schemes.

-\subsection{Present limitations and development prospects}
+\section{Present limitations and development prospects}

-Under pulsed excitation at 5MHz frequency, the PL count rate reaches 52 kcps at saturation.
-This value corresponds, after taking into account transmission losses, to a source efficiency $\epsilon$ (as measured at the first lens of our collection optics) comprised between 0.03 and 0.06 photon per pulse (see Section 6 of the SI).
-The main factors limiting $\epsilon$ at this stage are easily identified: (1) W is in its bright state one sixth of the time, which reduces its average efficiency by the same amount; (2) our CBG cavity funnels only one-half of the emission towards our collection optics; (3) parasitic recombination channels (non-radiative ones and to a lesser extent phonon-assisted recombination) reduce the quantum efficiency $\eta_{ZPL}$ of the zero-phonon emission to a value comprised between 0.36 and 0.68.
+In spite of promising results under CW excitation, the generation of single photon pulses remains relatively inefficient.
+At a repetition rate of 5 MHz, the PL count rate reaches 52 kcps at saturation, corresponding to a first-lens efficiency of a few percents (see Section 5 of the SI).
+The main factors limiting this value at this stage are easily identified: (1) the emitter is optically active only 17\% of the time, which reduces its average efficiency by a factor of almost 6; (2) our CBG cavity funnels only half of the emission towards our collection optics; (3) non-radiative recombination limits the emitter's quantum efficiency.
+For a single W center ideally placed at the center of a CBG cavity, the probability to generate a ZPL photon upon excitation is expected to reach 90\% at most \cite{lefaucher_purcell_2024}.